-Use Network Speed Tester for macOS and iOS to measure the actual transfer speed of your wifi or wired network.
+Use Network Speed Tester suite for macOS, iOS, and tvOS to measure the actual transfer speed of your WiFi or wired network.
 A graph helps you see changes in realtime.
-Optimize your wifi network by moving or placing your wifi router until you reach the best results.
+Optimize your WiFi network by moving or placing your WiFi router until you reach the best results.

 - Verify your network components (swiches, router) to find bottlenecks in your wired network